jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Initialization
 Sometimes you want to give a specific party access to a private procedure.
 Such a procedure *befriends* itself with with a specific type or procedure.
 The friend type or procedure can access anything private or < > otherwise anything marked as friend for that type < > ...
 Friend Function: a function that uses the befriended type in a way.
 It gets access to private members or access to a selection of private members especially selected for the function.
-The befriended type must be able to access the friend function in order to make it friend.
+The befriended type might be able to access the friend function in order to make it friend.
-Friend types must also be accessible to the befriended type.
+Friend types might also be accessible to the befriended type.

 Only types can be befriended.
 Friends can be both types *and* separate procedures.